Close Menu

 i.
 The SSA requires the diagnosis of chronic lymphocytic leukemia (CLL) to be documented by evidence of a chronic lymphocytosis of at least 10,000/mm3 for 3 months or longer, or other acceptable diagnostic techniques consistent with the prevailing state of medical knowledge and clinical practice.

 If you have acute leukemia, a medical expert may testify at your hearing about whether you meet SSA’s listing for cancer.
-If you don’t hire an attorney, then there is a good chance you will not be able to cross-examine the medical or vocational expert at your hearing.
-You also may not know what kinds of questions the judge will ask.
-Similarly, you may not be ready to answer those questions in the proper way.
-Therefore, it is likely that you will not win your case at the hearing level.
+If you don’t hire an attorney, then there is a good chance you will not be able to question the medical expert or job expert at your hearing.

 In the last 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
 Additionally, we have won over $100 million in ongoing and past due SSDI and SSI benefits for our clients.

-HIRE CANNON DISABILITY WITH NO MONEY UPFRONT
+HIRE OUR LAW FIRM WITH NO MONEY UPFRONT

 It also doesn’t cost you any upfront money to hire us.
 Why?
 Because you only pay us an attorney fee if we win your case.
-This is a contingency fee.
-It means if we win, you pay us out of your back benefits.
-If you do not win, you do not pay an attorney fee.
-How much is the fee?
-It is 25% of your back benefit.
-Also, the fee is currently capped at $7200.
-However, even if the cap goes up, you do not pay more than the cap.
-And, 25% is usually less than the cap.
-You will pay the lesser amount.
+This means if we win your case, then you pay us out of your past due benefits.
+If you do not win, then you do not pay an attorney fee.

-LEARN ABOUT YOUR DISABILITY LEGAL TEAM
+LEARN ABOUT YOUR SOCIAL SECURITY LEGAL TEAM